 Prepare for the ultimate rollercoaster ride through the creatures of the galaxy far, far away…

 The section devoted to Star Wars: Return of the Jedi is packed full of incredible content.
-Whereas the previous movies enjoyed one concept to screen instalment each, Return of the Jedi boasts three and these sections are devoted to the creation of Jabba The Hutt, The Rancor and the Ewoks.
-Jabba The Hutt is awarded additional coverage in order to catalogue the incredible array of minions and bounty hunters frequenting the halls of Jabba’s Palace and boast a glorious array of imagery from the set.
+Whereas the previous movies enjoyed one concept to screen installment each, Return of the Jedi boasts three, and these sections are devoted to the creation of Jabba The Hutt, The Rancor, and the Ewoks.
+Jabba The Hutt is awarded additional coverage in order to catalog the incredible array of minions and bounty hunters frequenting the halls of Jabba’s Palace and boast a glorious array of imagery from the set.
 Star Wars legends Phil Tippett and Stuart Freeborn are revealed in on-set photos which reveal them posing against the backdrop of Jabba’s throne and the hordes of creatures they designed to frequent it.

 Turning the page and the creation of the Sarlacc Pit is revealed.
 We get to explore the early concept drawings from Ralph McQuarrie that show the monster in various stages of design, with a majority of them revealing the creature with the iconic beak which was added into the 1997 special editions.
 This section also includes a “Force Fact”.
 This intriguing segment reveals how every morning before filming began, the production team sent a crew into the pit to clear out rattlesnakes that had congregated inside it to escape the scorching desert heat.